iturdikulov/notes/logarithm (logs).md

 ---
-title: Logarithm (logs)
 date: 2023-03-19
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Logarithm (logs)

 > Part of [[mathematics]].
 They are related to exponential
 > functions.
 A logarithm tells what exponent (or power) is needed to make a